digital SLR guide

 • Do you want more control over the photos that you take?

-• Do you take a lot of photos indoors?
+• Do you want to take lots of photos in dim light?

 If you answered YES to every question, get a digital SLR.
-You will be happier in the long run.
+You'll be happier in the long run.

-If you answered NO or MAYBE, then take a good look at the digital compact cameras.
+If you answered NO or MAYBE to one or more, then consider a digital compact or mirrorless DSLR instead.

 Learn More About Digital SLR Cameras - Free!